influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/inputs.md

 # workflow.v1alpha1.inputs

-Inputs are the mechanism for passing parameters, artifacts, volumes from one template to another
+"Inputs are the mechanism for passing parameters, artifacts, volumes from one template to another"

 ## Index